Dig-in! (learn…)

 In views the translated value's variable may be used in a placeholder as with any other variable.

-Plural forms for translated words are also supported, these are defined in the same manner as words above, but using the number of plural forms corresponding to the language using the Mozilla rules e.g. 2 forms for Germanic languages (defined as an array of two strings), or 1 form for Asian languages (defined as a single string not an array).
+Plural forms for translated words are also supported, these are defined in the same manner as words above, but with the number of plural forms corresponding to the language per the Mozilla rules (all of which are supported) e.g. 2 forms for Germanic languages (defined as an array of two strings), or 1 form for Asian languages (defined as a single string not an array).

 en.items = {"item","items"}